 - Increase length of messages (MMS allows more characters than SMS)

-Another fantastic mobile channel for personalization is push: 56% of consumers opt in to push notifications from brands.
+Another fantastic mobile channel for personalization is push notifications: 56% of consumers opt in to push notifications from brands.
 They want to hear from you…as long as it’s relevant and customized.

 Simple ways to personalize: Leverage the customer data you have to create push notification campaigns: